Freda’s insurer refused to cover the cost of her boiler breakdown because the incident didn’t meet their definition of an emergency.

 We also looked at Freda’s individual circumstances.
 We noted that the fix was simple for someone to do on their own, but that Freda was elderly and lived alone.
 We felt it would have been reasonable for the engineer to fix the problem.

 We were satisfied that the insurer was wrong to reject the claim.
 We also felt that leaving Freda to sort the problem herself was poor customer service.
-We told the insurer to pay Freda compensation for the distress and inconvenience this had caused.
+We upheld Freda’s complaint and told the insurer to pay her compensation for the distress and inconvenience this had caused.